coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Check (sig (fun x : nat => x=x)).

-The second, more powerful control on printing is by using the format modifier.
+The second, more powerful control on printing is by using the format :token:`modifier`.
 Here is an example

 .. coqtop:: all